Cyber IT/CSWF Workforce Model

 - Select your Work Role in the Workforce Model above.
 The Qualification Matrix for the associated Specialty Area opens in a new tab.

-- Review the information about the Specialty Area at the top of the page, and then look at the Education and Training worksheet section, starting with the Qualifications Table.
+- Review the information about the Specialty Area at the top of the page, and then look at the Minimum Credential Requirement section, starting with the Qualifications Table.
 This is the section where you can review your qualifications.

 - Click Toggle Worksheet Mode to display checkable boxes next to each qualification.